CivicActions/accessibility/pages/analytics.md

 ## Why we do this

-We believe in open analytics/data and, by sharing this data publicly, we hope that others might learn from our work.
+We believe in open analytics/data and, by sharing this information publicly, we hope that others might learn from our work.

 ## Analytics